Debt Finance Or Equity Finance?

 - Company Management:

-Giving up equity in the business can sometimes result in giving up voting rights to the new shareholder.
+Giving up equity in your business can sometimes result in giving up voting rights to the new shareholder.
 This can ultimately influence the future management decisions of the company in favour of the new shareholder, and thus, interrupt your original vision.

 - Future Planning: